znsio/specmatic-documentation/faqs.md

 We believe both "Consumer First" and "Provider" approaches have their place in application architecture and did not want to impose either technique on developers.

 So we decided on **Contract First** approach.
+When you start with the Contract, you can either go the Provider First route or Consumer First route.
-This reduces bias towards Provider or Consumer in API Design.
+This also reduces bias towards Provider or Consumer in API Design.

 ### Does Qontract work with all programming languages?